Running technique the beginner’s guide

 It is one thing to know a proper running technique, and it’s another thing to understand how to apply it for better running performance.

 When making changes to your running technique, mental focus is required.
 If you want to achieve the best race result, you have to re-educate your body, and this requires using your brain.
 Adjustments made to your running technique need time for the brain to process before it becomes a natural habit.
-The following qualities below are needed on your part to adopt the right technique for a safe and enjoyable race.

 Pay attention to your body; this will not only help you in injury prevention but also help you in finding a quick solution.
 When you listen to your body, you are not only going to prevent injuries, but it will also determine what you are doing wrong.